Go Beyond Your Means: Unlearning with Per-Sample Gradient Orthogonalization: Introduction

 \section{Introduction}

-Foundational models, i.e., machine learning models trained on enormous datasets, have led to breakthroughs in various tasks~\cite{brown2020language,radford2021learning,radford2023robust}.
-Due to the scale of these datasets, the data-gathering process is automated, usually by scrapping diverse web content, and not curated by people.
-As a result, problematic data often leaks into training datasets, and may contaminate model training.
-Contaminated data may be due to copyright content or illegal one.
-For example, Github Copilot~\cite{dakhel2023github, sirovs2024github} faced criticism for generating code snippets directly from open-source repositories without attribution, leading to legal disputes about copyright violations.
-As another example, LAION-5B~\cite{Schuhmann2022LAION5BAO}, a 5.85 billion image-text pairs dataset, had to be temporarily removed when it was discovered it contained CSAM images \cite{thiel2023identifying}.
-Another concern is privacy: training data may contain private information, which can be extracted by users with access to the model, potentially leaking sensitive data \cite{carlini2021extracting}.
-Finally, considering the point of view of an individual application, users may ask to `opt out' and to not be recognized by the system.
+Foundation models are trained on web-scale datasets, which may contain undesirable data: illegal, proprietary, or privacy-infringing.
+For example, Github Copilot~\citep{dakhel2023github, sirovs2024github} faced criticism for generating code snippets directly from open-source repositories without attribution, and the LAION-5B dataset~\citep{Schuhmann2022LAION5BAO} had to be temporarily removed when it was discovered it contained CSAM images \citep{thiel2023identifying}.
+Another type of undesirable data is the case were users may ask to `opt out' and to not be recognized by the system.
 For example, a user might want a speech recognition system to not transcribe his audio recordings.

-A naive approach to address undesirable data, once identified, is to remove them from the training dataset and retrain the model.
-Clearly, this may be too expensive in time, power and money (many LLMs may cost 100M\$ or more to train).
-Additionally, a contaminated model may be a finetuned version of a base model shared online, in which case its original training datasets are often kept private.
-As a result, developers aiming to mitigate the influence of unwanted data for their specific applications may lack access to the original dataset required for retraining.
-This highlights the need for efficient post-training solutions that do not rely on large retrain data.
+In all these cases, one is interested to ``remove'' or ``forget'' information from a pre-trained model, either general knowledge or specific information.